IamDH4/docker-dansguardian/README.md

 This is a Docker container for running [DansGuardian](http://dansguardian.org/).
 DansGuardian is a proxy that filters web content using a variety of methods.

+This image is based on `coppit/dansguardian`.
+The key difference is the entire config folder is exposed at `/config` instead of just the lists.
+If you are migrating from coppit's release, you will need to remove the lists folder, or backup somewhere else when initializing your first container.
+Otherwise the startup script will not copy all the required config files to your specified path.

 Usage
 =====